IBM/data-governance-insurance-chatbot-app/README.md

 - The following changes were made for this code pattern:
 	- Under `Home Screen` tab, toggle a button to set it `off`.
 	- Click on `Save and Exit`.
-- Now, chatbot can be used using this preview option.
+- Now, chatbot can be used in this preview window.
 - Optional: If you wish to embed this chatbot onto your portal, go to `Preview > Customize web chat > Embed (tab)`.
 It shows a code snippet like:
 	```
 	<script>